Taranto Puglia, Italy Travel Guide

 Services like AirHelp may aid with compensation for flight delays or cancellations.

 For a smooth departure, validate all travel documents are in order and easily accessible.
-Consider downloading boarding passes or train tickets to your mobile device in advance.
+Consider downloading boarding passes or train passes for your mobile device in advance.